 Surrendering A Pet

-At the San Marcos Animal Shelter, we understand life can be unexpected and present challenges for pets and their people.
-These changes may affect the ability to provide proper care for a furry family member.
-The animal services team strongly urges all pet owners to first consider alternate options for pets before surrendering to a shelter.
-Surrendering your pet is a very serious and difficult decision, and we encourage pet owners to utilize this option as a last resort.
+We understand life can present unexpected challenges, possibly affecting the ability to provide proper care for a furry family member.
+The animal services team encourages pet owners to first consider alternate options for pets before surrendering to a shelter.
+The shelter is the least desirable place for pets and it should be a last resort.

-We suggest using ReHome as a free service for finding a new home for your pet.
+Reach out to your friends and family and utilize all available rehoming networks.
+Social media sites like Nextdoor and Facebook can be a good resource for finding a new home for your pet.
+We also suggest using ReHome as a free service for finding a new home for your pet.
 You create a profile for your pet, review applications, and pick the best home for your pet.
 The adopter pays a fee and that fee is donated to San Marcos Regional Animal Shelter.

 - Your name, phone number, and email address